choyy/VirtualDesktopSwitcher/README_en.md

 - **Hotkey switching**: `Alt + 1` ~ `Alt + 9` to jump directly to the corresponding virtual desktop
 - **Desktop indicator**: Uses distinct symbols for different desktop states — **◉ current** desktop, **○ non-empty** desktops, and **◌ empty** desktops.
 Fully customizable position, size, and style.
+- **Scroll to switch**: Scroll the mouse wheel while hovering over the indicator to quickly switch to the previous/next virtual desktop.
+- **Drag to move**: Drag any window onto an indicator symbol to move it to that virtual desktop and automatically switch to it.
 - **Extremely lightweight**: Executable ~130KB, memory footprint ~2MB, zero dependencies, runs silently in the background.

 ## 📦 Installation